FabioXimenes/Hacktoberfest/README.md

 ## Hacktoberfest 2019
-Repository to participate in the hacktoberfest.
+Repository to participate in the hacktoberfest :bomb:.

 ## Steps needed
 1. Fork this repo